-With the Building and Construction Authority ("BCA") gradings of L5 for electrical engineering and L6 for (i) air-conditioning, refrigeration & ventilation works; and (ii) integrated building services, Koyo Engineering is able to undertake mechanical and electrical services work of unlimited value for public projects.
-This is because the L6 grading is the highest category issued by the BCA.
+With Building and Construction Authority ("BCA") gradings of L5 for electrical engineering and the highest grading of L6 for (i) air-conditioning, refrigeration & ventilation works; and (ii) integrated building services, Koyo Engineering is able to undertake mechanical and electrical services work of unlimited value for public projects.

-With over 35 years of experience in providing M&E engineering services, Koyo Engineering has been able to establish a reputation and a good track record for itself.
+With over 36 years of experience in providing M&E engineering services, Koyo Engineering has been able to establish a reputation and a good track record for itself.
 Koyo Engineering had been awarded the prestigious SME 500 award in 2009.
-Today, Koyo Engineering has successfully completed more than 167 projects, which includes consulting, design, procurement and fabrication and construction projects.
+Today, Koyo Engineering has successfully completed more than 173 projects, which includes consulting, design, procurement and fabrication and construction projects.

 Koyo Engineering is equipped with all the necessary competitive strengths needed to rank among the best of M&E service providers in the region.
-Koyo Engineering invests in training and constantly upgrades the skills of its workforce to be able to provide quality service to all of its customers.
+Koyo Engineering invests in training and constantly upgrades the skills of its workforce to be able to provide quality service to all its customers.